Elevate

 Caffeine timing

-Caffeine can affect how alertness is experienced and may influence sleep timing.
-It interacts with the body's natural sleep signals.
-A 3pm cup is still partly present at 10pm, quietly shaping the quality of sleep before it even begins.
+A 3pm cup is still partly present at 10pm, quietly shaping sleep quality before it even begins.

 Alcohol and rest

-Alcohol can feel like it helps the body slow down.
-But it may affect sleep quality and sleep stages.
+It can feel like it helps the body slow down — but it may affect sleep quality and sleep stages.

 Environment and rhythm